Dizarc/Streamice/README.md

   * 320 x **240**

-Future improvements can be easily made such as adding more resolutions, formats and protocols.
+Future improvements such as adding more resolutions, formats and protocols can be easily implemented.
 We could also improve our player, instead of opening up a new window with the video streaming we could integrate it to our own type of player which will have capabilities of moving to a particular time on the video, volume control and even a start/stop functionality.
 With this type of improvement we could hopefully make it have better UI and functionality.